Designing Effective Online Newsrooms: Making Ease-of-Use a Strategic Plan

-Jakob Nielsen, “the guru of Web page usability” according to The New York Times, says there’s a correlation between the experience someone has in your online newsroom, and their perception of your brand, product or service.
+Jakob Nielsen, “the guru of Web page usability,” according to The New York Times, says there’s a correlation between the experience someone has in your online newsroom, and their perception of your brand, product, or service.

-If the in site search function in your online newsrooms is clumsy, if reporters have to fill out a request form to reach a media contact, or if your video plays with excessive buffering, users have a poor experience and your reputation suffers.
+If the in-site search function in your online newsrooms is clumsy, if reporters have to fill out a request form to reach a media contact, or if your video plays with excessive buffering, users have a poor experience and your reputation suffers.

-If you’re a PR person, and you’ve taken the time to create compelling press materials that are genuinely interesting and newsworthy, and someone goes to your online newsroom and can’t find it as easily as they can through Google, or they can’t watch your video cause it downloads too slow, the impression is one incompetency, and your reputation takes a hit before you even start communicating.
+If you’re a PR agency professional, and you’ve taken the time to create compelling press materials that are genuinely interesting and newsworthy, and someone goes to your online newsroom and can’t find it as easily as they can through Google, or they can’t watch your video cause it downloads too slow, the impression is one incompetency, and your reputation takes a hit before you even start communicating.

 Because if they don’t, you could wind up painting yourself into a corner with a vendor that doesn’t know how to create an interface that leads to a positive user experience.